linuxserver/Clarkson/README.md

 ```

 **Note**: The `-user`, `-password` and `-url` values must match those that you use when running the application (see below).
+**JRE**: Flyway is a Java tool, so requires the JRE to be available in `$PATH`.
+It is not packaged as part of this application due to variations in OS requirements.

 #### Start the app